Criticism of the war on terror: Aiding terrorism

-University of Chicago professor and political scientist, Robert Pape has written extensive work on suicide terrorism and states that it is triggered by military occupations, not extremist ideologies.
-In works such as Dying to Win: The Strategic Logic of Suicide Terrorism and Cutting the Fuse, he uses data from an extensive terrorism database and argues that by increasing military occupations, the US government is increasing terrorism.
+University of Chicago professor and political scientist, Robert Pape has written extensively on suicide terrorism and states that it is triggered by military occupations, not extremist ideologies.
+In works such as Dying to Win: The Strategic Logic of Suicide Terrorism and Cutting the Fuse, he uses data from an extensive terrorism database and argues that by increasing military occupations, the U.S. government is increasing terrorism.
 Pape is also the director and founder of the Chicago Project on Security and Terrorism (CPOST), a database of every known suicide terrorist attack from 1980 to 2008.

 In 2006, a National Intelligence Estimate stated that the war in Iraq has increased the threat of terrorism.
 The estimate was compiled by 16 intelligence agencies and was the first assessment of global terrorism since the start of the Iraq war.
 Cornelia Beyer explains how terrorism increased as a response to past and present military intervention and occupation, as well as to 'structural violence'.
 Structural violence, in this instance, refers to economic conditions of backwardness which are attributed to the economic policies of the Western nations, the United States in particular.

 British Liberal Democrat politician Shirley Williams wrote that the United States and United Kingdom governments "must stop to think whether it is sowing the kind of resentment which is the seedbed of future terrorism."
-The United Kingdom ambassador to Italy, Ivor Roberts, echoed this criticism when he stated that President Bush was "the best recruiting sergeant ever for al Qaeda."

-The United States also granted "protected persons" status under the Geneva Convention to the Mojahedin-e-Khalq, an Iranian group classified by the U.S. Department of State as a terrorist organization, sparking criticism.
-Other critics further noted that the American government granted political asylum to several alleged terrorists and terrorist organizations that seek to overthrow Fidel Castro's regime, while the American government claims to be anti-terrorism.

-In 2018, New York Times terrorism reporter Rukmini Callimachi said "there are more terrorists now than there are on the eve of September 11, not less...There are more terror groups now, not less."
+Ivor Roberts, the United Kingdom ambassador to Italy, echoed this criticism when he stated that President Bush was "the best recruiting sergeant ever for al Qaeda."
+The United States also granted "protected persons" status under the Fourth Geneva Convention to the Mojahedin-e-Khalq, which details the guidelines for ensuring civilian safety in wartime.
+In 2018, New York times terrorism reporter Rukmini Callimachi said "there are more terrorists now than there are on the eve of September 11, not less...There are more terror groups now, not less."

-Hypocrisy of the Bush Administration
+Bush administration hypocrisy accusations

 Venezuela accused the U.S. government of having a double standard towards terrorism for giving safe haven to Luis Posada Carriles.
 Some Americans also commented on the selective use of the term war on terrorism, including 3-star general William Odom, formerly President Reagan's NSA Director, who wrote: